Biggest Winners and Losers from 2019 NBA Trade Deadline

 However, the Grizzlies ultimately opted not to deal longtime point guard Mike Conley.
 Unless they shut him down for the season, they'll probably still be slightly too good to drop into the top five of the lottery while not being nearly good enough to make the playoffs.
 Maybe there will be better offers for Conley this summer, but they would have been wise to sell high on him now.

-In Jaren Jackson, Jr., Memphis has a terrific cornerstone for their rebuild.
+In Jaren Jackson, Jr., the Grizzlies have a terrific cornerstone for their rebuild.
 But they didn't do as much as they could have in the short term to commit to a new direction.

 Winner: Contenders Playing the Buyout Market